 Pricing your product is one of the most challenging and thought-provoking processes.
 It would be best if you were careful and considerate of the price bracket you are putting your product in.
 It could only be done right when you know your customers well.
 Relationship marketing helps you to do that.
 Once you have set the price value of your product, the next job is to maintain that price.

-In this ever so inflated market, it isn’t straightforward to keep the product’s price the same for long periods.
+In this ever-so-inflated market, it isn’t straightforward to keep the product’s price the same for long periods.
 It is imminent that you would have to increase your prices to keep up the profits.
-Loyal customers show a lot more acceptance towards the increase in prices, and there is minimal backlash to it.
+Loyal customers show a lot more acceptance towards the increase in prices, and there is a minimal backlash to it.
 This way, you won’t lose your customers to your competitors despite raising the prices.

 Productive feedback and business growth